Soham360/APCSA/_posts/2023-09-07-Pair-Programming.md

 courses: { csa: {week: 3} }
 ---

+## Draft
+Nitro Type - a game where the user is given a string of random words and they have to correctly type them as fast as possible.
+Based on the time it takes them, we then calculate how many words per minute they'd be able to type and maybe save their own high scores locally in a leaderboard(?)

+---

 ## Feedback (ChatGPT)
 Your code appears to be a web page for a typing game.
 I'll review it for you: